 If I were a cat, I doubt I’d have made it past my teenage years.
-All of my lives would be used up on my wild sense of curiosity.
-I love learning, and I’m constantly asking “why” questions because there always seems to be another layer to the proverbial onion.
+All my lives would be used up with my wild sense of curiosity.
+I love learning, and I’m constantly asking “why” questions because there always seems to be another layer to any proverbial onion.

-Six of my daily challenge blog posts this year have related somehow to the topic of learning–and a whopping 46 of them (~14%) make a reference to learning in some way.
+Six of my daily challenge blog posts this year have related somehow to the topic of learning – and a whopping 46 of them (~14%-ish) have made a reference to learning in some way.

-Thanks to technology, we really have to go out of our way NOT to learn new things.
-Popular websites are constantly evolving, forcing users to adopt new features; new platforms are emerging, offering new ways to communicate; and some technologies simply go away as newer ones come into being.
+Thanks to technology, we really have to go out of our way not to learn new things.
+Websites are constantly evolving, forcing users to learn new features; new platforms are emerging, offering new ways to communicate; and other technologies simply go away as newer ones come into being.

 I’m not a tech prodigy by any means, but I can learn just about anything if I devote enough time to it.
 Yesterday, at the suggestion of a friend, my self-care activity was to use Adobe Spark to create my first-ever video for Living Upp.

 To my amazement, it was super fun and easy!

 Making an introductory video is something I’ve been contemplating doing for a while, but simply haven’t made the time.
 Honestly, it had been on my to-do list for so many weeks that I was starting to feel annoyed every time I saw it.
 The idea of being on camera has never appealed to me; I’m much more comfortable talking or writing.

 In fact, several months ago I was invited to do an interview on my book, Uppward: A Self-Care System for Purposeful Living (Amazon Associate Link), and being on camera to create that video moved me completely out of my comfort zone.
 I had to really push myself to do it, but I’m so glad I did.

 Yesterday’s video project was much easier because I didn’t have to be on camera.
 Baby steps.
 (Who knows what I’ll try next!)